Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath.md

 1. Select the location to save the project.

 :::important
 You will need to remember this path for later in the [guide](#creating-a-command-line-helper), when you are testing building the project from the command line.
-For this guide our path was `/dev/mlapi-golden-path/`
+For this guide our path was `users/dev/mlapi-golden-path/`
 :::

+<iframe src="https://www.youtube.com/embed/I_VOV836FDA?playlist=I_VOV836FDA&loop=1&&autoplay=0&controls=1&showinfo=0&mute=1"   width="854px"
+        height="480px" className="video-container" frameborder="0" position="relative" allow="accelerometer; autoplay; loop; playlist; clipboard-write; encrypted-media; gyroscope; picture-in-picture"  allowfullscreen=""></iframe>

 ## Import MLAPI Package via URL